conorwalsh1/the-smoothie-hub/README.md

     -   #### Typography
         -   The 'Shadows Into Light' font is used to create the brand title for 'The Smoothie Hub' in the navbar.
 I also used 'Shadows Into Light' for custom buttons throughout the site and also in the recipe titles in the 'Featured Recipes' window.
 It is a casual looking font that resembles handwriting.
 I felt it was legible and worked well with the health and wellness theme of the site.
 I chose 'Open Sans Condensed' to be used for the navbar items and throughout the body of the HTML files also as I felt it complimented the 'Shadows Into Light' font but I felt that it also worked well as a clear and legible font on its own.
     -   #### Imagery
-        -   I used square shaped images as much as possible for this site.
-It keeps the cards looking tidy in the 'Featured Recipes' window and when you open a recipe, the picture doens't tend to dominate the screen when it is not vertically overbearing
+        -   I used landscape oriented images for this site.
+It keeps the cards looking tidy in the 'Featured Recipes' window and when you open a recipe, the picture doens't tend to dominate the screen when it is not vertically overbearing.

 *   ### Wireframes